You can apply for a Gates Cambridge Scholarship if you are:

 Applicants for a Gates scholarship from countries other than the USA - including international students studying at American institutions, and American students taking a post-graduate course abroad - must also complete the Graduate Application and Scholarship Form.
 The application deadline in this round is determined by the course you are applying for and is set by the central Graduate Admissions Office.
 Check the Graduate Funding Competition deadline in the course directory.
 Please also note that if a course deadline is earlier than the relevant funding deadline above (e.g. the LLM in Law), you must apply by the earlier course deadline.
-Interviews for candidates in this round will take place in March 2021.
+Interviews for candidates in this round will take place in March 2022 (if offered).

 All successful candidates will be informed of the result shortly after the interviews have taken place.

 In October 2000 the Bill & Melinda Gates Foundation donated $210 million to the University of Cambridge, establishing the Gates Cambridge Trust.
 This is the largest single donation to a UK university.
 The Trust is an independent charity and manages all aspects of the Gates Cambridge Scholarships programme - selection of Scholars, Scholars in residence, alumni relations and all financial and administrative matters.
-The programme celebrated its ten year anniversary in 2010.
+The programme celebrated its 20 year anniversary in 2020!